Iceland gives tap water luxury branding in plastic-free tourism push

 The brand, Kranavatn, which translates to ‘tap water’, will be offered as a new luxury drink at Iceland’s airport as well as bars, restaurants and hotels from mid-June to promote responsible, plastic-free tourism.

-The Icelandic tourism board, Inspired by Iceland, is encouraging to sign up to the Kranavatn challenge online.
+The Icelandic tourism board, Inspired by Iceland, is encouraging visitors to sign up to the Kranavatn challenge online.
 There, they can collect a voucher equivalent to what they would have spent on bottled water that can be redeemed in selected leisure and retail facilities.

 It comes after a survey of 16,000 travellers from across Europe and North America found almost two thirds (65%) admitted to drinking more bottled water while abroad than when at home.
 The majority of those questioned said their increased usage was due to concerns that tap water abroad was unsafe.